 The tick mark has grown to become a symbol of the internal auditor’s raison d’être, but the primary role of internal audit is not, in fact, defined by stationery and workpapers.
 The Institute of Internal Auditors (IIA) notes that:

-Today, in the wake of the pandemic, organizations across the world are not just realizing the importance of internal audit, but also appreciating the merits of internal audit that go beyond the confines of ticking and tying.
+Today, organizations across the world are not just realizing the importance of internal audit, but also appreciating the merits of internal audit that go beyond the confines of ticking and tying.
 With automation, AI, and ML brining data-driven insights to the table, C-suites and boards are better able to realize why internal audit departments should exist.
 What is the primary objective of auditing?
 It’s about offering an independent opinion.
 But how many times do auditors unearth matters that are of immense importance?
 The crux of the issue lies in going beyond sheets and into strategy.
 For that, it is helpful to list out some best practices that can change how internal audit works.

 Carefully define the scope of internal audit